smatechnologies/ibm-i-agent-docs/docs/commands-utilities/events.md

 [Define a Valid Event User ID and Password]

 1. In the command line, enter **SMAGPL/STRSMA**.
-For more information on STRSMA command parameters, refer to [The STRSMA     Command](Components-and-Operation.md#The).
+For more information on STRSMA command parameters, refer to the [STRSMA Command](/operations/lsam#the-strsma-command).
 2. Enter **3** to choose the **Event management** menu in the SMA Main Menu.
 3. Enter **2** to choose the **External Event Pass Word** option in the